Originally posted February 25, 2020

 NWCPHP is now accepting applications for the 2020 Public Health Management Certificate—a program designed to help public health professionals build these core skills and become successful managers in their workplace.

-During the yearlong distance-based program, which includes one Seattle on-site, scholars will take courses to deepen their knowledge on managing people, money, and information.
+During the yearlong distance-based program, which includes one Seattle on-site or week-long virutal intesive session, scholars will take courses to deepen their knowledge on managing people, money, and information.
 They will have the unique opportunity to work with seasoned coaches and a small peer learning group who they meet with to share perspectives on the material and ground the courses in their real-world experiences.
 Scholars will also take part in an integrated project that incorporates what they learn into situations relevant to their own workplace.
 Past scholar projects have included developing quality improvement plans, evaluations, and business plans for their organization.

 The Public Health Management Certificate’s learning goals encompass management competencies developed by the Council on Linkages Between Academia and Public Health Practice.
 These competencies include program evaluation, policy development and program planning, communications, cultural competency, financial planning, and leadership and systems thinking skills.